lni/dragonboat/README.md

 * the SaveSnapshot() method of a state machine is no longer required to return the number of bytes saved
 * NewNodeHost() now returns an error when it fails to create a new NodeHost instance
 * the drummer component has been moved into the internal package
-* the C++ binding support has been moved out of the dragonboat repo for now, it is waiting be moved into its own repo
 * many parts of the dragonboat library have been refactored

 [Examples](https://github.com/lni/dragonboat-example/tree/on-disk-state-machine) have been updated to reflect the above changes.
 We've also added a new on disk state machine example.